philzook58/philzook58.github.io/_posts/2025-01-13-ten_year_blog.md

 - <https://www.philipzucker.com/dwarf-patching/>
 - A white whale I was chasing was increased datalog expressivity.
 I currently feel this road leads down to just building an ATP.
 Resolution.
 - <https://www.philipzucker.com/snakelog-post/> Snakelog.
 A good idea I think if you're a datalog proponent.
 Just use SQLite / duckdb.
 So powerful.
 Embed into python like the z3 bindings.
 Very powerful.
-- The fifty year beep
+- The fifty year beep <https://www.philipzucker.com/thousand-year-beep/> Choice shit 👌.
+Just heard it again last night actually.

 ## 2023